 More on the difference between full medical and moratorium underwriting here >>

-A third choice for larger companies (of at least 20-25 workers) is medical history disregarded underwriting.
+A third choice for larger businesses (of at least 20-25 workers) is medical history disregarded underwriting.

 The best type of underwriting, this ignores your employees’ medical history.
 It therefore includes all pre-existing conditions, which means it can provide cover to employees who might not be able to get it anywhere else.